ligeiamag/ligeiamag.github.io/_fall-2021/mother-myles-zavelo.md

 look at the chemical warfare over there---it's so pathetic."

-"I love you," my mother once said to me, when I was small, "I love you so much....
-I'm in love with you."
+"I love you," my mother once said to me, when I was small, "I love you so much...I'm in love with you."

 She used to tell me I was her best creation.